arpitbbhayani/articles/blogs/ts-smoothing.md

 # Making Aberrations Stand Out

-When the observer is looking at the plot, the primary motive is to make aberrations and anomalies standout.
-If the plot of not so smooth, spotting anomalies or aberrations could be tough job and hence smoothing plays a vital role here.
+When an observer is looking at the plot, the primary motive is to spot any aberrations and anomalies.
+If the plot has irregularities (i.e. it is not smooth enough), spotting anomalies or aberrations becomes tough and hence smoothing plays a vital role here.

 Simple Moving Average is a very effective smoothing technique but choosing the optimal window size is a challenge.
-Picking a smaller window size will not help us get rid of irregularities while picking the window size that is too large will mask all the anomalies.
+Picking a smaller window size will not help in getting rid of irregularities while picking the window size that is too large will mask all the anomalies.

 ![https://user-images.githubusercontent.com/4745789/94897527-76910180-04ad-11eb-92ab-d38574428dbe.png](https://user-images.githubusercontent.com/4745789/94897527-76910180-04ad-11eb-92ab-d38574428dbe.png)

-From the over-smoothened plot illustrated above it is clear that having a large window size leads to a huge information loss and in most cases hides the anomalies and aberrations.
+From the over-smoothened plot illustrated above it is clear that having a large window size leads to a heavy information loss and in most cases hides the anomalies and aberrations.
 Hence we reduce our problem statement to *find the optimal window size for a given plot such that we make anomalies and aberrations standout*.

 ## Aberrations and Anomalies